It is basically a return to many of the designs and theories behind the car-less communities of the Victorian era.

 New urbanists support regional planning for open space, context-appropriate architecture and planning, and the balanced development of jobs and housing.
 They believe their strategies can reduce traffic congestion, increase the supply of affordable housing, and rein in urban sprawl.
 The Charter of the New Urbanism also covers issues such as historic preservation, safe streets, green building, and the redevelopment of brownfield lands.

-New Urbanism techniques allow us to modify existing built environments such as Shopping Centres and Big Box Malls into town centres.
+Modifying New Urbanism Techniques for our Satellite Cities of Kanata, Barrhaven/Riverside South and Orleans.
+Using New Urbanism techniques we are to modify existing built environments such as Shopping Centres and Big Box Malls into town centres with a mix of uses such as:

 Walk-able main streets are one the main features of New Urbanism, as well as the emphasis on public transit.
 In order to create viable main street environments in suburban areas there needs to be spaces to create a mix of employment, shopping, services, transportation and housing in close proximity to each other.
 Essentially this is the creation of new town centres.
 But unlike many of the so-called newly built town centres that we see today, the New Urbanist Town centre looks very much like a traditional main street environment that we find in the older parts of the central city such as in the Glebe and Ottawa South.
 New Urbanism takes a positive approach to suburban sprawl such that they consider it to be simply stage one of a multi-stage process to create viable walk-able communities in “the suburbs”.
 In Ottawa’s case I am referring to the often-referred suburbs of “Kanata”, “Barrhaven” (South Nepean) and “Orleans”, which were originally designed, to be satellite cites, and not just suburbs beyond the Greenbelt.
 With the exception of Kanata, Ottawa’s Satellite cities are not functioning as places where people both live and work.
 They lack a walk-able “town centre” in the traditional sense, and far too many of their residents commute across the Greenbelt to work in the cities of Ottawa or Gatineau.